eekcawatt/eekcawatt1/README.md

 # eekcawatt1
-Pioneering Technological Innovation: In $Energy-Based/Backed Virtual Currency and Database Transactions Handling for money reimagined -: $ElectricityCoinTM,
+Pioneering Technological Innovation in $Energy-Based/Backed Virtual Currency and Database Transactions Handling for mobile money reimagined in the form of
-$GoldCoinTM, $HempCoinTM, $SunCoinTM
+$ElectricityCoinTM,$GoldCoinTM, $HempCoinTM, $SunCoinTM for "inclusive" Global reach.